Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Numerical results

+To better understand the contribution of each component, we conduct an ablation study by comparing three variants.
 A comparison of the relative $L^2$ errors and maximum mass errors is shown in Table~\ref{table1}.
-In Table~\ref{table1}, $err_1$ represents the errors obtained by solving the equation (\ref{CH_example}) only by using adaptive sampling in time and space with uniform time domain division, and $err_2$ are errors obtained by adding a mass constraint to the $err_1$ operation. $err_3$ adjusts the time step to be non-uniform with all other operations being the same.
-The errors in $err_4$ are obtained by further adjusting the mass loss weights based on the operation of $err_3$.
-We change the mass loss weight to 10 for the first interval and keep the weights for the other intervals as 1.
+In Table~\ref{table1}, $err_1$ represents the errors obtained by solving the equation (\ref{CH_example}) only by using adaptive sampling in time and space with uniform size. $err_2$ are errors obtained by adding a mass constraint based on the $err_1$ operation. $err_3$ corresponds to the full model, which further adjusts the time subintervals to be non-uniform (according to the rate of energy decrease) and fine-tunes the mass loss weights.
+We change the mass loss weight to $10$ for the first time subinterval and keep the weights for the others as 1.
+As shown in Figs.~4(b), 6(b), and 8(b), the absolute errors at different time instants decrease progressively as each component is added.
+The full model achieves the lowest relative $L^2$ error at all time instants and the smallest maximum mass error, confirming the effectiveness of each proposed component.

-It is illustrated by Table \ref{table1} that the relative $L^2$ error at each time is the lowest when using the mass-preserving spatio-temporal adaptive PINN method.
-The maximum mass error is also the smallest.
-We note that such a process can be well applied to a large class of complex parabolic equations, especially phase field equations.
-Although the reduction of error by this procedure is not significant for the case of Ginzburg-Landau potential, it is important for Flory-Huggins potential.
-It significantly reduces the absolute errors of the predicted solutions and guarantees mass conservation, which will be shown in the following.
+We note that such a process can be applied to a large class of complex parabolic equations, especially to phase field equations.
+Although the error reduction by this procedure is not significant for the case of Ginzburg-Landau potential, the improvement becomes significant for the Flory-Huggins potential.
+It significantly reduces the absolute errors of the predicted solutions and guarantees mass conservation, as will be shown in the following.

+We further perform a sensitivity analysis on the energy threshold parameter $\alpha$ (defined in Section 2.2.2).
+The results, summarized in Table \ref{tab:sensitivity}, show that the final threshold achieves the best balance between long-time accuracy and mass conservation, confirming the reasonableness of our configuration.
+We acknowledge that the current choice is heuristic and discuss the possibility of a more theory-driven rule as future work.